simgrid/simgrid/docs/source/Configuring_SimGrid.rst

 ns-3.
 The only valid values (enforced on the SimGrid side) are 'default' (no change to the ns-3 configuration), 'NewReno' or 'Reno' or 'Tahoe'.

+**Option** ``ns3/seed`` **Default:** "" (don't set the seed in ns-3)

+This option is the random seed to provide to ns-3 with ``ns3::RngSeedManager::SetSeed`` and ``ns3::RngSeedManager::SetRun``.

+If left blank, no seed is set in ns-3.
+If the value 'time' is provided, the current amount of seconds since epoch is used as a seed.
+Otherwise, the provided value must be a number to use as a seed.

 Configuring the Storage model .............................